Functionality

 Overview

-The zkVerify Smart Contract is deployed on different chains, where it receives an attestation from the zkVerify authorized relayer.
+The zkVerify Smart Contract is deployed on different chains, where it receives an aggregation from the zkVerify authorized relayer.
+Here is a list of the chains in which zkVerify contracts are deployed.

 Storage Variables

-The zkVerify Smart Contract keeps the attestations as storage variables:
+The zkVerify Smart Contract keeps the aggregations as storage variables:

 Methods

-This method is used in the situation when multiple attestations have been published on zkVerify while the relayer is down but recovers later on.
+This method is used in the situation when multiple aggregations have been published on zkVerify while the relayer is down but recovers later on.

 - Checks that